mmonterroca/docxgo/v2/examples/README.md

 ## License

-These examples are part of go-docx v2 and are licensed under AGPL-3.0.
+These examples are part of go-docx v2 and are licensed under MIT.